FelixW01/lilis-bakery/README.md

 https://github.com/FelixW01/lilis-bakery

 ## Description
 Welcome to Lili's Bakery.
-This platform is designed to provide a delightful online shopping experience for food enthusiasts, allowing you to explore, discover, and purchase food products from Lili's Bakery.
+This platform is designed to provide a delightful online shopping experience for food enthusiasts, allowing you to explore, discover, and purchase Indonesian baked goods products from Lili's Bakery.

 ## Table of Contents
 - [App Demo](#app-demo)